IAmMoltony/ds-craft/scripts/README.md

 The Russian String Encoder is a script used for encoding Russian language strings for use in the game.
 It takes in the Russian string as input and outputs the encoded version, which can then be printed using the Russian font.

+### World Metadata Generator (`genworldmeta.py`)

+The World Metadata Generator script generates a world metadata (`world.meta`) file based on the user's inputs.
+It has no command-line arguments.